OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 Sorts the array in ascending order.
 Sorting is case-sensitive, uppercase first and lowercase second.
 For example, `[ "al", "Joe", "Bob", "jim" ].sort()` returns the array [ "Bob", "Joe", "al", "jim" ].

 ###### sum(a)
-Return the sum of the numbers in the array a.
+Return the sum of the numbers in the array.
 For example, `[ 2, 1, 0, 3].sum()` returns 6.

 ###### join(a, sep)
-Joins the items in the array with the separator string, and returns it all as a string.
+Joins the items in the array with sep, and returns it all as a string.
 For example, `[ "and", "or", "not" ].join("/")` returns the string “and/or/not”.

 ###### uniques(a)
 Returns the array with duplicates removed.
 Case-sensitive.
 For example, `[ "al", "Joe", "Bob", "Joe", "Al", "Bob" ].uniques()` returns the array [ "Joe", "al", "Al", "Bob" ].